ZafranSY/Appointment-System/README.md

 while patient can request change appointment date, see the appointmet details,

-didnt this as a good code, it couldve been better
+didnt think of this as a good code, it couldve been better